 Connecticut, District of Columbia, New York, U.S. Court of Appeals for the 2nd Circuit, U.S. Court of Appeals for the 4th Circuit, U.S. Court of Appeals for the 6th Circuit, U.S. Court of Appeals for the 7th Circuit, U.S. Court of Appeals for the 9th Circuit, U.S. Court of Appeals for the 11th Circuit, U.S. Court of Appeals for the Federal Circuit, U.S. Court of Appeals for the District of Columbia Circuit, U.S. District Court for the District of CT, U.S. District Court for the District of DC, U.S. District Court for the Southern District of NY, U.S. Supreme Court

 Pete Barile is senior counsel at Grant & Eisenhofer.
-He is an antitrust litigator.
-Mr. Barile has more than twelve years' experience litigating significant antitrust matters, including numerous multidistrict class actions from both sides of the docket, on behalf of plaintiff classes, opt-outs, individual competitors, and defendants.
-He also has substantial experience handling federal appeals, including cases before the United States Supreme Court.
-Prior to joining Grant & Eisenhofer, Mr. Barile practiced in New York and Washington, D.C. with law firms renowned for their leading antitrust practices.
+He has more than a decade of experience litigating federal multidistrict antitrust class actions and other complex matters from both sides of the "v.," providing him insight into how the other sides work, benefitting clients he represents, whether plaintiff classes, opt-outs, individual competitors, or defendants.
+In addition to his work in federal district courts, Mr. Barile has substantial experience before the Judicial Panel on Multidistrict Litigation, and with federal appeals, including cases before the United States Supreme Court.
+Prior to joining Grant & Eisenhofer, Mr. Barile practiced in New York and Washington, with law firms renowned for their leading antitrust practices.

 Mr. Barile's pro bono work includes: Giles v.
-State of California 554 U.S. 353 (2008), in which he served as lead counsel in the U.S. Supreme Court for amicus curiae Battered Women's Justice Project in case on the scope of the Confrontation Clause of the United States Constitution.
+State of California 554 U.S. 353 (2008), in which he served as lead counsel in the U.S. Supreme Court for amicus curiae Battered Women's Justice Project, in a case concerning the scope of the Confrontation Clause of the United States Constitution.